MP Estate Planning UK

 RightsObligations

-The right to be reimbursed for expenses related to estate administration.The obligation to distribute assets according to the will or legal guidelines.
+The right to be reimbursed for reasonable out-of-pocket expenses incurred during estate administration.The obligation to distribute assets strictly according to the will (or the intestacy rules if there is no will) and to comply with all tax and legal requirements.

-By choosing a trustworthy and capable executor, individuals can ensure that their estate is managed according to their wishes, providing peace of mind for themselves and their loved ones.
+By choosing a trustworthy and capable executor — and ideally discussing the role with them in advance — individuals can ensure that their estate is managed properly, providing genuine peace of mind for themselves and their loved ones.

 How to Apply for Probate